Maha polls: Eminents personalities Madhuri Dixit to CM Devendra Fadnavis cast their votes

 Actor Ritesh Deshmukh, with actor wife Genelia D'Souza and family, were seen casting their votes at a polling booth in Latur.
 His brothers Amit Deshmukh and Dhiraj Deshmukh are contesting polls as Congress candidates from Latur city and Latur rural constituencies, respectively.

-Actor Madhuri Dixit cast her vote at a polling booth in Bandra(West).
+Actor Madhuri Dixit Nene cast her vote at a polling booth in Bandra(West).

 The voting for 288 assembly seats in Maharashtra began today morning.
 In, Maharashtra, the BJP is in power with its ally Shiv Sena.